-Supply path optimisation, better known as SPO, may be considered as another acronym used in the ad tech industry, but it is, in fact, one of the most effective ways to cut through the noise between media buyers and publishers.
-87% of brands, agencies and demand side platforms (DSPs) are actively implementing SPO according to a survey by PubMatic and Digiday.
-Brand safety, reduced fraud and improved KPIs are cited as the main benefits.
+Supply path optimisation, better known as SPO, may be considered another acronym used in the ad tech industry, but it is, in fact, one of the most effective ways to cut through the noise between media buyers and publishers.
+87% of brands, agencies, and demand-side platforms (DSPs) actively implemented SPO, according to a 2019 survey by PubMatic and Digiday.
+Brand safety, cost efficiency, reduced fraud, and improved KPIs were cited as the main benefits.

-SPO is an umbrella term which can mean different things depending on the audience.
-The term SPO is originally attributed to Brian O'Kelley, AppNexus' co-Founder and CEO, who first introduced the term in 2016.
+SPO is an umbrella term that can mean different things depending on the audience.
+The term SPO is originally attributed to Brian O'Kelley, AppNexus' co-Founder and former CEO, who first introduced the term in 2016.

-1.1 Definition
+1.1 Definitions